 Irregularity Reporting Procedure:

-School administrators/staff report/document impropriety in the Test Security Incident Log.
-(The log can be downloaded at http://sbac.portal.airast.org.)
+School administrators/staff report/document impropriety in the Testing Incident Report Form.
+(The log can be downloaded at https://smarterbalanced.alohahsap.org/test-administration-forms.stml.)

 Incident is mitigated as necessary by school staff and state staff is notified of mitigation.